stellar/product-conventions/README.md

 const button = <Button onPress={ev => handleEvent(ev)} />;
 ```

-It's also a convention that functions that hit the work be named with "fetch":
+For functions that hit the network, we tend to prefix their names with "fetch":

 ```js
 // Bad: A developer might carelessly call this function, not realizing it hits the network